John 3:13 – And no man hath ascended up to heaven, but he that came down from heaven

 In this passage, the reference to “man” is speaking of the spiritual essence of man (his human soul/spirit), not his physical body.
 We know this because:

 (1 Corinthians 15:50) “Now this I say, brethren, that flesh and blood cannot inherit the kingdom of God; neither doth corruption inherit incorruption.”

 Also in this passage, the reference to “who came down from heaven” is arguably a matter of interpretation.
-Many would like to argue that this indicates Jesus was actually God, unfortunately Jesus is speaking and he is not proclaiming himself to be God but rather he is professing himself to be a man speaking the words of God.
-It is better supported that this is in reference to the fact the Jesus came from God (from heaven).
+Many would like to argue that this indicates Jesus was actually God.
+Unfortunately, Jesus is speaking and he is not proclaiming himself to be God but rather he is professing himself to be a man speaking the words of God.
+It is better supported that this is in reference to the fact that Jesus came from God (from heaven).
 (See also: For I Came Down From Heaven John 6:38)

 (John 3:13 (NIV)) “No one has ever gone into heaven except the one who came from heaven—the Son of Man. <3>Some manuscripts add, who is in heaven